 1. The Berlin Wall was erected by the East German government in 1961.
 It was constructed to halt the exodus of people, particularly skilled workers, from communist East Berlin.

 2. Construction of the Berlin Wall began before dawn on August 13th 1961.
 Borders were initially closed with fences and barbed wire, then later fortified with large concrete walls

 3. The West condemned the Berlin Wall and exploited it as anti-communist propaganda.
 The wall was evidence, they said, that Soviet communism was failing and East Germany was now a prison state.

 4. Over time, the Berlin Wall was heavily fortified, booby-trapped and policed by armed guards.
 Despite this, many Berliners tried to cross it, and around 230 were killed in the process.

 5. The Berlin Wall would stand for almost three decades as a tangible sign of the Iron Curtain and the divisions between the Soviet bloc and the democratic West.
 The political changes of the late 1980s, the weakening of the East German government and a popular uprising led to the Berlin Wall being torn down in November 1989.

-East German leader Walter Ulbricht and Nikita Khrushchev discuss closing the Berlin border (1961)
+Walter Ulbricht and Nikita Khrushchev discuss closing the Berlin border (August 1961)

 This page was written by Jennifer Llewellyn, Jim Southey and Steve Thompson.
 To reference this page, use the following citation: